Git Cli Cheat Sheet¶

 git push

-Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. git pull is a combination of git fetch and git merge
+Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. git pull

 git pull

-Redo Commits
+Redo Commits¶

 Erase mistakes and craft replacement history